olegvorobiov/cfl-ctf-challenge/README.md

 **CLASSIFICATION:** URGENT

-A rogue development team has deployed a compromised container infrastructure protected by NeuVector.
+A Voidbringer unit has deployed a compromised container infrastructure protected by NeuVector.
 Intelligence suggests they've hidden a critical vulnerability in their runtime protection configuration - one that could allow unauthorized code execution.

 Your mission, should you choose to accept it, is to: